paloomers/ammp/README.md

 What happens when you run:

+To run the stabilization with the AirPod cascade, in main.py uncomment the line that says method="cascade" and change the variable, cascPath, to be the relative path of the file, "cascadecopycopy.xml".
+Make sure INPUT_FILE_NAME = "0".
+Run main.py.
+From there, a window should display and click "s" to start recording.
+The video cropped around the object will play and be written to output.py

+To test the cascade without stabilization, cd into the gatheringCascade folder and run test.py.
+This will use web cam footage as the video input which the cascade will be applied to.
+Boxes should encase the recognized AirPod.

 ## Some Results
 Our other result gifs were too big to upload to github (but can be observed in our presentation recording!)